Update: ‘Multi-speed transmission’ sub-section updated.

 Electric muscle car prospects can also look forward to the ‘PowerShot’ horsepower boost function, which the driver can activate with a button on the steering wheel.
 Dodge says that it’s faster than a Hellcat in all the main performance measures.
 The production version of this drivable concept should have this feature.

 Patent filings on the United States Patent and Trademark Office (USPTO), viewable on Google Patents, suggest that the Dodge electric muscle car will feature a new F1-inspired pushrod suspension design.
 They may use horizontal dampers and active control elements along with coil springs or traverse leaf springs.
-Citing Dodge CEO Tim MoparInsiders.com says that Stellantis is still patenting the innovations of the upcoming Dodge electric muscle car concept.
+On May 3, 2022, citing Kuniskis, MoparInsiders.com said that Stellantis is still patenting the innovations of the upcoming Dodge electric muscle car concept.
 Perhaps, the new pushrod suspension is one of the Dodge electric muscle car patents.

 Production of the Dodge electric muscle car models could either be in Canada or the United States.
 MoparInsiders, citing its sources, reported on August 9, 2022, that the all-new electric Dodge Challenger (Dodge LB) and electric Dodge Charger (Dodge LF) will be built at the Windsor Assembly Plant in Ontario, Canada.

 The first Dodge electric muscle car may start at under USD 50,000 for the base configuration and touch USD 100,000 for the top-of-the-line variant.
 We’re expecting Dodge to do a phase-wise launch, and select configurations might become available later, once the production ramps up.